CameraNexus/sitina1/README.md

 ## Status

-Harware R0.4 soldered and mostly working.
-R0.5 working in progress.
+Hardware R0.6 tested and working.
+Harware R0.8 working in progress.
 See schematics for change logs.

 ## License